Cindy has been a writer for a number of years. She enjoys sharing her life experiences and what they have taught her.

-My point is that even as someone who prides themselves on their honesty I have lied in certain circumstances, but I think I lied for the right reasons.
+My point is that you can lie for the right reasons.
+Even someone who prides themselves on their honesty can lie in certain circumstances.
 Here are just a few more examples of occasions when I believe that being too honest would be a mistake, and lying would be the better option.

 Examples of Acceptable Occasions to Lie

-- When asked by your friend if you think she is too fat it might be better to point out that men usually prefer a woman who is 10 lbs overweight rather than 10 lbs underweight rather than saying, "Well yes you are very fat, you already know that or you wouldn't be asking."
+- When asked by your friend if you think she is too fat, it might be better to point out that men usually prefer a woman who is 10 pounds overweight rather than 10 pounds underweight rather than saying, "Well yes you are very fat, you already know that or you wouldn't be asking."

-- When you are at a dinner party and you don't like the food it is far more polite (and kind) to say you enjoyed it immensely, rather than admitting you hated it.
+- When you're at a dinner party and you don't like the food, it is far more polite (and kind) to say you enjoyed it immensely rather than telling the truth.

-- When your friend has a new hairstyle that really doesn't suit her, it is more diplomatic to lie, especially as she can't exactly stick the hair back on again if has been cut badly.
-What you can do is gently make suggestions to enhance her look in other ways (and therefore make the best of a bad situation.)
+- When your friend has a new hairstyle that really doesn't suit her, it is more diplomatic to lie, especially as she can't exactly stick the cut hair back on again.
+What you can do is gently make suggestions to enhance her look in other ways and therefore make the best of a bad situation.

-- If you know that by giving out a friend's phone number it is likely to cause them a problem (e.g. bullying, stalking etc), it is better to lie and either say you don't have it, or that you have agreed never to give out their phone number without their prior consent.
+- If you know that giving out someone's phone number is likely to cause a problem (e.g. bullying, stalking, etc.), it is better to lie and either say you don't have it or that you have agreed never to give out their phone number without their prior consent.

-- When your in-laws come to stay you may well have plenty of occasions where you need to tell white lies.
+- When your in-laws come to stay, you may have plenty of occasions where you need to tell white lies.